Rushwind13/RayTracer/docs/AI_Prompts.md

 Examine docs/`Rendering_Artifact_CSV`.md as a read-only reference and ruleset.
-Examine docs/`SchemaBDD_WORKLIST`.md as the current worklist we will update as we complete. list the 9 categories of `Rendering Artifact Schema BDD (PixelFactory, Feeder, Logger, Writer)`, category names only.
+Examine docs/`SchemaBDD_WORKLIST`.md as the current worklist we will update as we complete.

-note the state of code and tests in the local repo, surface any needed updates to `SchemaBDD_WORKLIST`, and surface a list of 3 next steps
+note the state of code and tests in the local repo, surface any rule ambiguities, surface any needed updates to `SchemaBDD_WORKLIST`, and surface a list of 3 next steps

+Examine docs/`Rendering_Artifact_CSV`.md as a read-only reference and ruleset.
+Examine docs/`SchemaBDD_WORKLIST`.md as the current worklist we will update as we complete.

+note the state of code and tests in the local repo, surface any rule ambiguities; prefer to correct the WORKLIST interpretation and assume the ruleset is canon.